UPDATED: 2:39 p.m. ET, Jan. 7, 2020 —

-Police shooting and killing Black males is all but a centuries-old American tradition among law enforcement in the U.S. But the fact that this apparent rite of police passage was still thriving in 2019 and expected to continue well into 2020 and beyond should give any American citizen pause as more and more names of Black males continue to be added to a growing list of victims with what seems like a new shooting every week.
+Police shooting and killing Black males is all but a centuries-old American tradition among law enforcement in the U.S. But the fact that this apparent rite of police passage is still thriving in 2019 and only seems to be gaining momentum and not slowing should give any American citizen pause as an increasing number of Black people — especially males both young and old — continue to be added to a growing list of victims with what seems like a new shooting every week.

-As NewsOne continues covering these shootings that so often go ignored by mainstream media, the below running list Black men and boys who have been shot and killed by police under suspicious circumstances can serve as a tragic reminder of the danger they face upon being born into a world of hate that branded them as suspects since birth.
+As NewsOne continues covering these shootings that so often go ignored by mainstream media, the below running list (in no certain order) of Black men and boys who have been shot and killed by police under suspicious circumstances can serve as a tragic reminder of the dangers Black and brown citizens face upon being born into a world of hate that has branded them as suspects since birth.

 The unarmed Louisiana man was shot and killed by police after he was accused of stealing raw chicken.
 Whitfield struggled with mental health issues.

 5. Anthony Hill, 26

 Anthony Hill, an Air Force veteran, was unarmed and naked when he was killed at 26 years old in March of 2015.
 Former officer Robert OIsen was found guilty of aggravated assault, one count of making false statements and two counts of violation of oath by a public officer — but not murder or manslaughter.

 6. De’Von Bailey, 19

 De’Von Bailey was only 19 years old when he was shot and killed by Colorado Springs police on Aug.
 3. Police claimed he was reaching for a gun, which has not been proven.